jordansissel/ruby-stud/README.md

 # Stud.

-I've complained for a long time that ruby's stdlib is pretty bad.

-It's missing tons of things I do all the time, like retrying on a failure, supervising workers, resource pools, etc.
+Ruby's stdlib is missing many things I use to solve most of my software problems.
+Things like like retrying on a failure, supervising workers, resource pools, etc.

 In general, I started exploring solutions to these things in code over in my [software-patterns](https://github.com/jordansissel/software-patterns) repo.